Remember Dolly the sheep?

 Boisselier did not seem to understand the concept of “strict anonymity” because she immediately launched a public relations blitz to drum up more money.
 She awed the press by showing off a veritable army of Raëlian surrogates, including her own daughter, which would enable Bioserv and Clonaid to knock out rapid-fire cloning attempts in spite of the very low success rate.
 She also hinted that she was operating a secret cloning lab inside the United States, where a team of three specialists – a geneticist, a biochemist, and an obstetrician – were working on the project full-time.

-The FDA quickly realized that the lab was woefully inadequate for a serious attempt at human cloning.
+The FDA quickly realized that the lab was incapable of cloning a human being.
 It wasn’t sterile.
-The equipment they sized was nothing more complicated than a few computers, microscopes, and refrigerators.
-They figured it was all for show, to impress potential Clonaid clients with no background in science.
+The only equipment on hand were a few off-the-shelf computers, along with some microscopes and refrigerators.
+It was all just for show, to impress potential Clonaid clients with no background in science.

 Even so, the agency wasn’t keen to publicize the fact that an illegal cloning lab was being run right under their noses.
 They offered Clonaid a deal: they would keep everything quiet as long as the Raëlians did everything above board from now on.